elcoosp/ghca-node-pnpm/README.md

 ## About

-Github composite action to install node & pnpm (with cache) then run install (with frozen lockfile)
+Github composite action to checkout, install node & pnpm (with cache) then run install (with frozen lockfile)